sniperkit/gears/readme.md

-NewHandler returns a http.Handler as a convenient way to construct context aware gear.Handlers which can be used with standard http routers. fn must have a signature of either func(w http.ResponseWriter, r *http.Request) or func(c context.Context, w http.ResponseWriter, r *http.Request)
+NewHandler returns a http.Handler as a convenient way to construct context aware gear.Handlers which can be used with standard http routers. fn must have a signature of either func(w http.ResponseWriter, r *http.Request) or func(c context.Context, w http.ResponseWriter, r *http.Request) If no custom logger is required, use a chained gear as http.Handler instead.

 #### type ContextHandler